And this is your undocumented anchor man here for the whole show.

 Of course it's unsustainable.

-You shouldn't even need uh common sense tells you that if you educate a guy, if he's at college until he's thirty, and then he works for, oh, you know, a decade and a half, and then he takes retirement and is paid by the government and lives till 97.
+Common sense tells you that if you educate a guy, if he's at college until he's 30, and then he works for, oh, you know, a decade and a half, and then he takes retirement and is paid by the government and lives till 97...

-Uh a government that is big enough uh to give you everything you want is big enough uh to take away everything you have.
+And you remember that famous line, Gerald Ford, a government that is big enough to give you everything you want is big enough to take away everything you have.

 And that's true.

-But there is an important intermediate stage, and that is that a government is that is big enough to give you everything you want isn't big enough to get you to give any of it back uh when times go bad.
+But there is an important intermediate stage, and that is that a government that is big enough to give you everything you want isn't big enough to get you to give any of it back when times go bad.

 You get them for a couple of years and then they take it away from you.

-But an entitlement is forever, and it's unpredictable.
+But an entitlement is forever and it's unpredictable.

-So eventually uh that drives emigration.
+So eventually that drives emigration.

-Uh uh Los Angeles is now something like the eighth biggest French-speaking city in the world.
+Los Angeles is now something like the eighth biggest French-speaking city in the world.

-Uh you you get you you get on the boat and you leave.
+You get on the boat and you leave.

-Uh uh Germans are leaving, Dutchmen are leaving.
+Germans are leaving.

-More of your calls straight ahead.
+More of your calls.

 Open Line Friday, 1-800-282-2882.

-Uh I just saw this poll from Rasmussen that a majority of Democrats, 55%, say Israel should have tried to find a diplomatic solution with Gaza first.
+I just saw this poll from Rasmussen that a majority of Democrats, 55%, say Israel should have tried to find a diplomatic solution with Gaza first.

-Very hard to find a uh diplomatic solution when you're on the receiving end of 20 rockets a day.
+Very hard to find a diplomatic solution when you're on the receiving end of 20 rockets a day.